Join the LIUNA Action Network to get involved - it's your union. Learn more by signing up with LIUNA.

 Parties: Laborers' International Union and individual employers.

 Scope: It is the intent of the parties that the agreement be utilized as a stabilization agreement for environmental remediation projects.
-The purpose of this agreement is to promote efficiency of operations on the project.
 The union has established environmental remediation and hazardous waste training programs, which meet or exceed all the requirements of federal regulations.
 This agreement is primarily used for asbestos abatement, mold remediation and hazardous waste removal.
 The union's current policy is to deny requests for extension of the agreement in an area where there is an established local collective bargaining agreement for hazardous waste abatement.

 Effective dates: Applied on a project-by-project basis.